 - Project status regarding time (project phase, an overview of the timeline)

-- Project status (“project health,” status traffic lights, indices for dates and costs)
+- Project status (“project health,” status of traffic lights, indices for dates and costs)

 - Comment for the description of the current project situation in a free text field